koudyk/koudyk.github.io/src/content/posts/2025-12-03_create-content-schema_website/index.md

 Well, it would have been more efficient if I had not gone down the rabbit hole of the **Dublin Core Abstract Model** and its implementation in **XML**.
 I didn't end up using either in the end.
-I blame Jeffrey Pomerantz for making these topics too interesting in his book "Metadata" (which I highly recommend).
+I blame Jeffrey Pomerantz for making these topics too interesting in his book "Metadata" (which I highly recommend; Pomerantz, 2015).

 ## The assignment